smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **UV**

+• New Commands:

-• Added "Select Coplanar Touching 2 Deg + Expand" in Pie Menu Form (for Mid Poly UV Mapping)
+  • Select Coplanar Touching 2 Deg + Expand in Pie Menu Form (for Mid Poly UV Mapping)
-• Adding "Select Coplanar on Object + Expand" in Pie Menu Form
+  • Select Coplanar on Object + Expand in Pie Menu Form

 • Bugfix on Smart Unwrap , when Edge Mode was used, the script wasn't repositioning the UVs in 0-1 Space when "Auto Relocate" option was False
 • Bugfix on UnwrapCylindrical that now use Auto Relax and Auto Orient
 • Bugfix in forms (tooltips)

-.. _2600:
+.. _2590:

 v2.590 - 2021/06/07
 -------------------